The AHRA has a wide variety of trails for every outdoor enthusiast, from the hiker to the to mountain biker and OHV rider.

 OHV trail riding

 There are many trails for off-highway vehicle riding in the AHRA.
-These include the Four Mile and Texas Creek Area which includes a new Texas Creek Trail map.
+These include the Four Mile and Texas Creek areas.
 View additional US Forest Service trails also.

 Other Public Lands Trails